jpalikowska/Music-AppliedML/README.md

 This project focuses on music genre classification using machine learning techniques.

-We use the [GTZAN Dataset on Kaggle](https://www.kaggle.com/datasets/snraman/gtzan-genre-collection), which contains 1000 audio tracks evenly distributed across 10 genres:
+We use the <a href="https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification" target="_blank">GTZAN Dataset on Kaggle</a>, which contains 1000 audio tracks evenly distributed across 10 genres:
 *blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock*

 The dataset provides: